-William O. Douglas was one of the most accomplished and controversial justices ever to serve on the U.S. Supreme Court, sitting on the Supreme Court for 36 years (longer than any other Justice).
+William O. Douglas was one of the most accomplished and controversial justices ever to serve on the U.S. Supreme Court.
 From his childhood in the Cascade Mountains to his accomplishments as a Yale law professor, chairman of the SEC, and as a defender of civil liberties, personal privacy, and the wilderness, he spent life on the edge as an outspoken maverick.
 But, as he lays on his deathbed, Douglas struggles to find the meaning of his life.
 Were the sacrifices—his fight against poverty and sickness as a youth, his failures as husband and father—worth making?